M4jordon/zero_day/zero_day/README.md

-This is my first mandatory readme file, for my first project
+This is my first git project in alx